alanng10/Grand/Docue/a.md

 Kind has 2^10 child.

+Titan is more grand than it child.

+Titan is more park than it child.

+Titan total done is more grand than it child total done.

+Titan total done is more park than it child total done.

 Govern total done is not base on Interm.

 Govern total done is base on gain share xross.